Hidden spectral symmetries and mode stability of subextremal Kerr(-dS) black holes: Subextremal Kerr-de Sitter black holes

 and choose the parameters in \eqref{eq:SQCD-ODE-KdS} as follows:

 Furthermore, the boundary conditions in Definition~\ref{def:bdry-conditions-KdS} can be recast in terms of the new parameters, noting that

-The choices of $m_1$, $m_2$, $m_3$ and $m_4$ are not canonical: both these boundary conditions and the ODE~\eqref{eq:SQCD-ODE-KdS} are invariant by the exchange of $m_1$ and $m_2$, and by the exchange of $m_3$ and $m_4$. \end{lemma} \begin{proof} Under the M\"{o}bius transformation \eqref{eq:mobius-transformation}, the singularities of \eqref{eq:radial-ODE-alpha-KdS-actual-alpha} transform as follows
+The choices of $m_1$ and $m_2$, and of $m_3$ and $m_4$ are not canonical: these boundary conditions and the ODE~\eqref{eq:SQCD-ODE-KdS} are invariant by the exchange of $m_1$ and $m_2$, and by the exchange of $m_3$ and $m_4$. \end{lemma} \begin{proof} Under the M\"{o}bius transformation \eqref{eq:mobius-transformation}, the singularities of \eqref{eq:radial-ODE-alpha-KdS-actual-alpha} transform as follows

 Note that $z_2<z_\infty$ as $r_3<r_0$, and furthermore $z_2>1$, since

 The result then follows by direct computations, which have been independently obtained in the literature in \cite{Suzuki1998,Suzuki1999}, see also \cite{Hatsuda2021}. \end{proof}